joelcoxokc/gulp-storage/README.md

 # Features

-- Gulp Storage uses Yeoman-Generator's storage plugin to simply save co nfigurations in a local JSON file.
+- Gulp Storage uses Yeoman-Generator's storage plugin to simply save configurations in a local JSON file.
-- Bind's a storage property the the gulp instance.
+- Bind's a storage property to the the gulp instance.
 - Within any gulp task, you can access the storage property by calling this.storage.

 ## Usage